lalmada1/Coding-in-R-SPR-2021/schedule.md

 <a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/home/2056378">Download the Template</a>

-**Submit solutions to the iCollege Assignment Folder by 11:59pm on July 23.**
+**Submit solutions to the iCollege Assignment Folder by 11:59pm on Feb 25.**

 <br>
 <br>